-- Parent Teacher Organization (PTO): The PTO has a "Welcome Table" in the school MPR (cafeteria) on the first day of school.
-The PTO provides many services and funds including: School Picture Day, Book Fairs, Fun Runs, and other company give-back programs.
+- \ Parent Teacher Organization (PTO): The PTO has a "Welcome Table" in the school MPR (cafeteria) on the first day of school.
+The PTO provides many services and funds including: School Picture Day; Book Fairs; Parent Fun Night; Scrip; e-Scrip; and company give-back programs.
 All funds raised by the PTO go directly back to the school to provide classroom supplies and materials, computers, computer software, disaster preparedness supplies, P.E. equipment, assemblies, field trips, and library books.
 All parents are encouraged to attend the monthly meetings!
-Meetings are the second Tuesday of each month. - School Site Council (SSC): This is an elected committee made up of 5 parents and 5 school staff (plus alternates).
+Meetings are the first Thursday of each month. - \ School Site Council (SSC): This is an elected committee made up of 5 parents and 5 school staff (plus alternates).
 The committee oversees the development of the School Plan, annual school improvement goals, and the use of state and school funds for special programs.
 All parents are welcome to attend the monthly meetings to learn more about school programs and funding.
 The minutes and agendas are posted at the school office.
-Meetings are held after school five times throughout the year. - Acton Schools Music Organization (ASMO): ASMO is a group of interested parents and community members who work throughout the year to raise funds for music instruction for local schools.
+Meetings are the first Tuesday of each month. - \ Acton Schools Music Organization (ASMO): ASMO is a group of interested parents and community members who work throughout the year to raise funds for music instruction for local schools.
 Students at Meadowlark receive vocal and performance music instruction and music appreciation activities weekly from a music specialist provided with funds raised by ASMO.
 In addition, ASMO sponsors two student productions each year in which every child has an opportunity to participate.
-Meetings are the first Tuesdays of each month. - ELAC (English Language Advisory Committee) meetings are held four times per year.
-Parents of English Learners are given information about the English Language Development program and are an integral part of the Meadowlark community. - DELAC (District English Language Advisory Council) meetings are held with representatives from each school's Parent Teacher Organization, Booster Clubs, ELAC, and PTSO (Parent Teacher Student Organization).
+Meetings are the first Monday of each month. - \ ELAC (English Language Advisory Committee) meetings are held three times per year.
+Parents of English Learners are given information about the English Language Development program and are asked for their suggestions for program improvements. - \ DELAC (District English Language Advisory Council) meetings are held with representatives from each school Parent Teacher Organization, Booster Clubs, and PTSO (Parent Teacher Student Organization).
 The district superintendent and principals attend the meetings to share information and receive suggestions for program improvement from parents.